jamcarbon/PDF_Merger/README.md

 # PDF_Merger
-SMall app with GUI to merge PDF files.
+Small app with GUI to merge PDF files.